tongchen126/Boot-Debian-On-Litex-Rocket/README.md

-cp boot.bin 'where the first part of your sdcard mounts' cp -r riscv64-chroot/* 'where the second part of your sdcard mounts' chmod 1777 'where the second part of your sdcard mounts'/tmp    # Make sure the tmp folder has the right access mode sync
+cp boot.bin 'where the first part of your sdcard mounts' cp -r riscv64-chroot/* 'where the second part of your sdcard mounts' chmod 1777 'where the second part of your sdcard mounts'/tmp    # Make sure the tmp folder has the right access mode chmod a+w 'where the second part of your sdcard mounts'/dev/null    # Make sure the /dev/null has the right access mode sync
 ```
 # Rootfs tarball